Valerian and the City of a Thousand Planets: Accolades

 At the 44th Saturn Awards, Valerian and the City of a Thousand Planets was nominated for the Saturn Awards for Best Science Fiction Film, Best Production Design (Hugues Tissandier), and Best Costume Design (Olivier Bériot); all respectively lost to Blade Runner 2049 (2017), Black Panther (2018, Hannah Beachler), and Beauty and the Beast (2017, Jacqueline Durran).

 Potential sequel

-Though the film is a box office bomb, director Luc Besson claimed in September 2017 that a sequel was still possible due to positive fan reaction.
+Though the film was a box office bomb, director Luc Besson claimed in September 2017 that a sequel was still possible due to positive fan reaction.